 The first step in producing an independent movie is almost always the formation of a production company around the particular movie being made.
-Film production companies can be formed for the sole purpose of creating one movie, or with the intention of creating multiple films over a long period of time.
-Understanding the goals and motivations of all parties at the beginning of a business venture of any kind, but particularly filmmaking is essential in order to protect the financial, creative, and personal interests of everyone involved.
+Film production companies can be formed for the sole purpose of creating one movie, or to create multiple films over a long period.
+Understanding the goals and motivations of all parties at the beginning of a business venture of any kind, but particularly filmmaking is essential to protect the financial, creative, and personal interests of everyone involved.

 THE BENEFITS OF ORGANIZING AN LLC